newlandsvalley/tunebank-node/README.md

   * Run the SQL scripts in alphabetical order.
   * Run up the `tunebank-node` server using `spago run` (required for the integration tests).
   * Run the tests - `spago test`.
+  * Check the server log for mail confirmation.
+This should establish that a user registration message has been sent to an ethereal url which you can then inspect.

 ### Security - Testing